Emurgo/yoroi-frontend/docs/specs/code/SIGNING.md

 **Define**: uint8 `FormatVersion` which specifies the version number for the proposed format.

 **Define**: byte* `Recipient` which is a identifier for who you are signing this message for.
 This is to avoid replay attacks as dapps for example can specify their contract address as the recipient.
-It is still not fool-proof as if somebody can ask you to sign a message with the recipient the same as the contract they intend to pass your message along to.
+It is still not fool-proof as somebody can ask you to sign a message with the recipient set the same as the recipient field of the contract/person they intend to pass your message along to.

 ##### FormatVersion 1